Qurila/extended_mod_descriptions/item_overhaul.md

     <summary><img src="./doc/job_adertisements/consumer/icon_normal_dressed_102.png" alt="If you are reading this, there is an error." width="20" /> Prof. Ram Devi, The Bundle of Energy</summary>
       <img src="./doc/item_overhaul/trade_union/devi.png" alt="If you are reading this, there is an error." />
       <img src="./doc/item_overhaul/trade_union/johan.png" alt="If you are reading this, there is an error." />

+    **The changed Input amount only affects factories that have this input, no extra inputs are added.**

       <img src="./doc/item_overhaul/trade_union/science.png" alt="If you are reading this, there is an error." />
       <img src="./doc/item_overhaul/trade_union/physicist.png" alt="If you are reading this, there is an error." />
     </details>